How-To Creole

 local_library What You Will Learn

-How to Use Wi as an Interjection
+How to Use "Wi" as an Interjection

 Consider These Examples

-2. Ale, wi → You should go
+2. Ale, wi → You really should go.

 Consider These Examples